hellonicha/hellonicha.github.io/_pages/about.md

 ------

 ## Recent Happenings
+- 2 papers accepted to ISBI 2024 - Congratulations to Yuexi and Camille! - February 2, 2024
+- Happy to serve as an Area Chair for MICCAI 2024 - February 1, 2024
 - Happy to be joining the 2023 Women in MICCAI Board as Honorary Elections Officer - looking forward to working with an inspiring group of women! - October 2023
 - Congratulations to Xueqi for winning the MSB Thesis Madness Competition at MICCAI! - October 11, 2023
 - 1 paper accepted for presentation at SASHIMI 2023 - Congrats Xueqi! - August 8, 2023